pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/languages/javascript.md

 ## TypeScript

 You can elect to write Pulumi programs in TypeScript to get additional verification and tooling benefits.
-As of version 0.15.0, Pulumi supports TypeScript natively so you don't need to explicitly run `tsc` on your program before running `pulumi`
+Pulumi supports TypeScript natively so you don't need to explicitly run `tsc` on your program before running `pulumi`.

 If you would like full control of the TypeScript build process, you can compile ahead of time, and point your package.json main entry point at the compiled JavaScript instead.
 If you do this, you can disable the [automatic compilation of TypeScript files](#disabling-built-in-typescript-support).